 ︎ a thought:

-It is in this way that past work has taken various hybrid forms including: object/words in a theoretical sent(i)ence; conversational study sessions; performance lectures as (neuro)divergent communication; lyrical essays on the topics of health justice, subjection, care, queerness, sleep, cars, madness, etc.; books as readerly art objects; literary reading nights concerned with intimate conversation; and a small press invested in excavating alternate thinking.
+Various forms of the work are as follows: object/words in a theoretically sentient sentence; conversational study sessions as radio show; performance lectures as (neuro)divergent communication; lyrical essays on the topics of things, health justice, subjection, care, queerness, sleep, cars, madness, etc.; books as readerly art objects; literary reading nights concerned with intimately questioning conversation; and a small press invested in excavating alternate thinking.